Glendale Workplace Discrimination Lawyer

 818-810-7747

 Every American has the right to work in a workplace free of harassment and discrimination.
 But unfortunately, not every employer or co-worker respects every employee’s rights, and many of these employees sustain significant emotional distress from their experiences at work as well as economic damages.
-If you believe you have experienced this at work, you may need the assistance of a Glendale workplace discrimination lawyer.
+If you believe you have experienced this at work, you may need the assistance of a Glendale workplace discrimination and harassment lawyer.

 Our legal team at MM Law has extensive experience representing Glendale, CA, clients in employment discrimination and harassment cases.
 We take a client-focused approach to these cases, learning as much as possible about a client’s experiences to ensure the client’s unique needs are addressed in their case.
 If you believe you have grounds for a claim regarding mistreatment in your workplace and an employer’s illegal practices, MM Law can assist you with your claim.